stephenmelnicki/denopaste/README.md

 **Deno Paste** is a simple paste service built with Deno 🦕 and Fresh 🍋

-Some features:
+Some stand-out features:

-- Pastes automatically expire in one hour.
+- Automatic paste expiration (one hour).
-- Easily copy paste contents to the clipboard.
+- Easily copy a paste's contents to the clipboard.
-- Save the paste to file.
+- Save a paste's contents to file.
-- Link directly to a paste's raw content.
+- Link directly to a paste's raw contents.

 ## Getting Started